Images by Amy Parry

 [Amy Parry | Contributing Writer]

 A few weeks ago Amy Parry shared her experience of becoming an intern in the Czech Republic, what it was like to work there and how she had overcome personal fears in order to teach her colleagues English.
-Then Amy let us in on what it was like to live in another country and how she’s been getting on.
-Today Amy tells us about her visit to Cesky Krumlov.
+This week, Amy lets us in on what it’s like to live in another country and how she’s been getting on.